 The project will involve the construction of a brand-new line with dedicated tracks, which will allow trains to reach a maximum speed in excess of 300kmh; 335km of the track will be set in Malaysia, with the Singapore stretch spanning 15km.

 4. Shorter travel time

-The HSR is expected to trim travel times to just 90 minutes, compared with the four to five hours needed to travel by road between Singapore and Kuala Lumpur.
+The HSR is expected to trim travel time to just 90 minutes, compared with the four to five hours needed to travel by road between Singapore and Kuala Lumpur.

 5. Three services with two separate operators

-The HSR system will consist of three services, helmed by two different operators, OpCo International and OpCo Domestic.
+The three services will be helmed by two different operators, OpCo International and OpCo Domestic.

 Having two different OpCos will allow the HSR to better cater to the different needs of their passenger profiles.

 OpCo Domestic will also give Malaysia more flexibility to regulate its own internal service.